As many employers are now adopting a work from home policy, we have put together some remote working guidance for employers.

 Equipment and tools

-- As an employer it is your responsibility to ensure your team have suitable equipment for home working, so this is everything they need in order to carry out their work remotely.
-Any additional costs incurred from working remotely will need to be discussed with the employee (such as phone bills) and how this will work in the temporary situation.
+- As an employer it is your responsibility to ensure your team have suitable equipment for home working, so they carry out their work remotely.
+Any additional costs incurred from working remotely will need to be discussed with the employee (such as phone bills) and how this will work.

-- Make sure your IT systems support remote / home working and that your staff have access to team sharing / collaboration tools (see below) to make sure they don’t feel isolated and can stay in touch with the rest of the business.
+- Make sure your IT systems support remote / home working and that your staff have access to team sharing / collaboration tools.
+Communication can be key to ensure they don’t feel isolated and can stay in touch with the rest of the business.

 Creating a safe and productive workspace